-Object Attribute Object Acronym Description Features: For all sounding-based features: Reference Appendix E for WATLEV attribution If VALSOU is left blank, use WATLEV = "Unknown" See instructions for populating TECSOU and QUASOU attributes under DEPTHS, above WRECKS (wreck) CATWRK WATLEV VALSOU TECSOU QUASOU (Category of wreck) (Water level effect) (Value of sounding) (Technique of sounding measurement) (Quality of sounding measurement) UWTROC (Underwater/Awash/Covers & Un- covers Rock) VALSOU WATLEV QUASOU TECSOU (Value of sounding) (Water level effect) (Quality of Sounding Measurement) (Technique of sounding measurement)
+Object Attribute Object Acronym Description Features: For all sounding-based features: • If a feature has a height above MHW, it can be encoded with a WATLEV of "Always Dry".
+If a feature is submerged (no HEIGHT) and has no VALSOU then the WATLEV should be "Unknown". • See instructions for populating TECSOU and QUASOU attributes under DEPTHS, above WRECKS (wreck) CATWRK WATLEV VALSOU TECSOU QUASOU (Category of wreck) (Water level effect) (Value of sounding) (Technique of sounding measurement) (Quality of sounding measurement) UWTROC (Underwater/Awash/Covers & Un- covers Rock) VALSOU WATLEV QUASOU TECSOU (Value of sounding) (Water level effect) (Quality of Sounding Measurement) (Technique of sounding measurement)

-^{} If water level of a rock is observed at time of survey and the hydrographer is unable (unsafe conditions to approach) to acquire the exact height of the rock, WATLEV may be populated and VALSOU left blank.
+\ If water level of a rock is observed at time of survey and the hydrographer is unable (unsafe conditions to approach) to acquire the exact height of the rock, WATLEV may be populated and VALSOU left blank.